yrnkrn/zapcc/README.md

 ### When was the source last merged with LLVM trunk?

 This open-source release was last merged with LLVM r307021 on 2017-07-03.

+### Where is the zapcc code?

+There are patches all around LLVM & clang.
+Additional zapcc-only code in

+    tools/zapcc
+    tools/zapccs
+    tools/clang/test/zapcc